 Receiving Supplemental Security Income (SSI) benefits can make a huge difference in a disabled person’s life.
-If you are unable to work a full-time job because of a chronic medical condition, you may qualify for these benefits.
+If you are unable to make ends meet because of a chronic medical condition, you may qualify for these benefits.

-In order to actually receive payments, however, you have the burden of proving the extent of your limitations as well as your lack of financial resources to obtain benefits.
-Fortunately, an experienced SSI attorney can help you meet these high requirements.
-Proving SSI eligibility in Gwinnett County is essential to a successful claim, so let our knowledgeable team help you obtain the benefits you need to support yourself and your family.
+In order to actually receive payments, however, you have the burden of proving the extent of your limitations as well as your lack of financial resources.
+Fortunately, an experienced SSI disability attorney can help you meet these high requirements.
+Proving SSI eligibility in Gwinnett County is essential to a successful claim, so let our Social Security disability law firm help you obtain the benefits you need to support yourself and your family.

 An applicant must suffer from a medical condition that leaves them unable to work in order to be considered eligible for SSI benefits.
 The Social Security Administration (SSA) defines a disabled person as having an inability to engage in any substantial gainful activity due to physical or mental impairment(s) that could result in death, or which have lasted or can be expected to last for no less than 12 months.